Some newer requirements (e.g., reverse mapping, banning) could not be

 to be made and the second stack is used to perform mapping and reverse

 mapping.
-The first stack consists of auth
+The first stack consists of auth, map, account and

-plugins, the second one only of identity
+session plugins, the second one only of identity plugins.

 auth|map|account|session|identity optional|required|requisite|sufficient <plug-in> ["<key>=<value>" ...]